Normalised Degree Variance: Background

 by relating it to the Randi\'c index and using its known upper bounds \cite{Li2008}.
 Estrada argued that this measure was maximised only by star graphs and not quasi-complete graphs.
 However, in actuality the measure is not well defined for any graph with isolated nodes, such as quasi-complete graphs, since this leads to division by zero in the terms of $k_{i}^{-1/2}$ for isolated $i$.
 On top of this, as we shall see, this measure is biased to network density where graphs with larger densities can be expected to obtain lower values than graphs with small densities.

-Thus, a normalised heterogeneity index which is applicable to all graph types and is invariant to network size and density is of great interest to help resolve these outstanding issues.
+Thus, a normalised heterogeneity index which is applicable to all graph types and is invariant to network size and density is of interest to help resolve these outstanding issues.
+Table \ref{survey} provides a comparison of traits for normalised measures of heterogeneity, for reference, which is collected on known information from the relevant cited literature and from the observations of our experiments in section IV.